abilandz/PH8124/Lecture_2/Lecture_2.md

 Aliases are definitely a nice feature, but do not overuse them, because:

 * By default, aliases are available only in the terminal in which you have defined them.
-But this can be easily circumvented by modifying the special configuration file `.bashrc` and/or an additional customary file `.bash_aliases` — to be clarified later in this section;
+But this can be easily circumvented by modifying the special configuration file `.bashrc` and/or an additional customary file `.bash_aliases` &mdash; to be clarified later in this section;
 * When you move to another computer your personal aliases are clearly not available there by default;
 *   Aliases can overwrite the name of the existing **Linux** or **Bash** command, and aliases will have the higher precedence in execution.
 In this case, you can execute the overwritten command by prepending backslash `\` to its name, i.e. with `\commandName`.
 For instance: